Shell says finds two oil leaks in Nigeria's Delta

 Shell has complained in recent months that oil bunkering is on the rise and has called for a greater security crackdown.
 It said up to 150,000 bpd is stolen from Nigerian fields each year.

-With crude prices above $110 a barrel oil theft is a lucrative business.
+With crude prices above $110 (68.16 pounds) a barrel oil theft is a lucrative business.

-In separate news, sources familiar with the situation said U.S. oil group ConocoPhillips (COP.N) had hired BNP Paribas (BNPP.PA) to help sell its Nigerian assets, including on-shore, off-shore oil and gas fields and a stake in its LNG Brass facility.